Project-RICA/RICA_Client/README.md

     That is, it's a kind of preprocessing engine using AI.
 This engine returns value to RICA Engine RICA will save some comment that it cannot interpret to request analyze about new type of comment.
     So other tricks not written in here will be updated later when RICA found it.
+    Trick engine can be composed various neural networks to enhance the accuracy of each type of tricks.
+    For example, handle ^^|발 with CNN, handle 28 섀킈야 with sound RNN, etc.

   - #### Functions
     GoogleTranslation seems that they also using the pronunciation when they translate sentences.\